juliachandler/Grizzly-Berries/README.md

 # Grizzly-Berries
 GS25RMB0008 / RE24REM102 Habitat Suitability Study

-This project was fully funded by the British Columbia Ministry of Forests (Canada).
+This project was fully funded by the Ministry of Water, Land and Resource Stewardship - Wildlife Branch.

 The project contract was awarded to Hamilton Ecological Consulting (BC, Canada).